 Each committee must have a chairman who is appointed by election at the first committee meeting.
 If a committee is unable to elect a chairman the committee must report the matter to the relevant House.
 The House then appoints a committee member to the position.

-Current Legislative Council committees have between 3 and 5 members appointed from the Legislative Council.
+Current Legislative Council committees have between 4 and 5 members appointed from the Legislative Council.
 Legislative Assembly committees generally have 5 members appointed from the Legislative Assembly.
-Joint committees have members drawn from both Houses of Parliament - depending on the joint committee this will be 8 members (4 from each House) or 4 members (2 from each House).
+Joint committees have members drawn from both Houses of Parliament - depending on the joint committee this will be between 10 members (5 from each House) or 4 members (2 from each House).

 Most Government backbench and non-Government members serve one or more committees.
 Committee work takes up a large part of the time and energy of members and is a major part of backbench members’ contribution to the workings of Parliament.